 In April 2001 it was announced that SouthWind Models canceled the project.
 It was not due to the low pre-orders, but rather that the Korean builder who built the pilot model disappeared, taking with him the car and all of the plans and drawings.
 Jettie Padgett, owner of SouthWind Models, even flew to Korea to go look for this person, but he never found him.
 It was estimated that he lost about $5,000 because of this.
 All NASG members who pre-ordered the car received their deposits back.

-Although originally not identified, later information revealed that Des Plaines Hobbies was commissioned by the NASG to produce the Armco Steel Building kit.
 It is a relatively small, modern (post-1960) building measuring 16'x28'.
 It was based on the BNSF mainline structure found near Kings Park, California, but it is generic enough to be used just about anywhere.
 The model sold for $20, and they were already shipping by the time of the 2002 NASG Convention.
 There are product reviews of it in the December 2002 (page 12) and February 2004 (page 8) issues of the NASG's Dispatch magazine, both providing additional photographs.
 At the 2008 NASG Convention's BOT meeting, the announcement was made that Des Plaines Hobbies bought the remaining kits and its tooling.

 The NASG commissioned American Models to produce two configurations of Pullman heavyweight, 80', sleeper passenger cars in five different body colors.
 One configuration was the 10-section, 1-drawing room, 2-compartment (10-1-2) sleeper car, shown here on the right.